-Multi-line strings are specified on lines prefixed with the greater-than symbol followed by a space or a newline.
+Multi-line strings are all adjacent lines that are prefixed with a string tag; the greater-than symbol followed by a space or a newline ($>{\Box}$ or >).
 The content of each line starts after the first space that follows the greater-than symbol:

-'''

-This is the first line of a multiline string, it is indented.> This is the second line, it is not indented.
+This is the first line of a multiline string, it is indented. > This is the second line, it is not indented.

-'''